DataSQRL/datasqrl.github.io/docs/getting-started/quickstart.md

 :::

-You can experiment with the GraphQL API of this data service by opening `http://localhost:8888/graphiql/ ` in your browser and writing GraphQL queries in the left-hand panel.
+The running data pipeline compiled by DataSQRL exposes a GraphQL data API which you can access by opening `http://localhost:8888/graphiql/ ` in your browser.
+Write GraphQL queries in the left-hand panel.
 For example, copy the following query:

 ```graphql
 {